miikuichi/wander-list/README.md

 ## 🎓 Project Context

-This application was developed as a comprehensive capstone project for the following subjects:
+This application was developed as a comprehensive project for the following subjects:

 * **IT317:** Project Management for IT
 * **CSIT327:** Information Management 2